BS, computer science, University of Minnesota

 BS, computer science, Mankato State University

 Carl Follstad began his IT career writing device drivers for VMS systems, then moved into large systems management.
 In 2001, as Senior Systems Engineer for EMC Corporation, he began focusing his career on the storage industry.
-While with EMC, he advised on storage strategy in the area of enterprise business continuity and storage subsystem performance.
-In early 2004, he moved from EMC to the University of Minnesota, where he managed the University Data Management Services group, which is responsible for management and architecture of the U’s centralized system backup and centralized SAN storage.
-In early 2007, he returned to EMC to serve as Pre-Sales Technical Consultant.
+He advised on storage strategy in the area of enterprise business continuity and storage subsystem performance.
+He moved from EMC to the University of Minnesota in early 2004, where he managed the University Data Management Services group, which is responsible for management and architecture of the U’s centralized system backup and centralized SAN storage.
+In 2007 he returned to EMC to serve as Pre-Sales Technical Consultant.

 DBA, business administration, Metropolitan State University; MS, management of technology, University of Minnesota; BS, mathematics/computer science, Lawrence Technological University, Southfield, MI